ericspod/Eidolon/tests/README.md

 To run the unit tests with Nose (assuming this is installed), start Eidolon with all of the *tests.py script files specified on the command line:

     ../run.sh unittests/*tests.py

+The script **run_coverage.sh** starts Eidolon with code coverage enabled through Coverage.py.
+This can be run with the included tests to measure line coverage:

+    ./run_coverage.sh /meshtests/*.py